harness/developer-hub/release-notes/platform.md

 - Incorrect filters were displayed for the includeScopes field in Resource Groups on the Harness UI.
 While it was possible to add only project-level resources to a Resource Group via API, this option was not available through the UI.
 Added a new checkbox labeled "Include Org-level resources" on the UI.
 Users can now uncheck this checkbox to include only project-level resources in a Resource Group, without including Org-level resources, addressing the previously unsupported use case (PL-50969, ZD-62817)

 - Delegate logs were displaying entire bearer tokens when using the IDP connector.
 Added log sanitization to delegate logs to mask commonly used secret patterns.
-These patterns can be extended on a per-use-case basis by adding them to the /opt/harness-delegate/sanitize-patterns.txt file inside the delegate (PL-50889, ZD-64069).
+These patterns can be extended on a per-use-case basis by adding them to the /opt/harness-delegate/sanitize-patterns.txt file inside the delegate.
+This item requires Harness Delegate version 24.04.83001.
+For information about Harness Delegate features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate) (PL-47914) (PL-50889, ZD-64069).

 - Users could be added to SSO/SCIM Provisioned/Managed User Groups from the Harness UI, which should not be allowed.
 The addition of users to any externally managed user groups from the Harness UI is now restricted (PL-50663).

-The delegate was not picking up the pipeline due to issues in the retry mechanism when making calls from the delegate to the manager.
-The retries did not check if the JWT needed refreshing, leading to instances where expired JWTs were sent.
-We have improved the retry mechanism to include a check for JWT refresh on each retry attempt.
-This ensures that the delegate sends a valid JWT, resolving the issue with picking up pipelines (PL-48743, ZD-60766).

 ## May 2024